chrloch/locust-template/README.md

 when your environment only has one host, it may still be useful to change the meaning of t he host field to profile for your purpose.

-There is one major limitation obviously: Profiles always affect a test as a whole.
+Profiles always affect a test as a whole.
 It is not possible to run a test with 40% Profile1 and 60% Profile2.
+Settings that differ between two groups of virtual users can be made in the scenario file.

+## Writing scenarios

+A scenario file is just another name for a locustfile.
+I've still chosen to name it differently, because a virtual user file is technically a locustfile too.

+There are only two things that need to be done in a scenario file:
+1. import all user classes that are part of the scenario
+2. assign a weight attribute to them

+The weight is applied to the total number of users that you spawn in the test. so if you have `UserType1.weight = 1` and `UserType2.weight = 3`, a test with 100 VUsers will have 25 Type1 and 75 Type2 users.

+### Additional settings in the scenario

+You can override a virtual user's wait time in the scenario.
+This is very useful when you have both a stress test scenario and a load test scenario.

+If your user's behavior is based on some probability values, it's a good idea to put the limits in a class variable that can be overridenn in a profile.
+With this, you can have scenarios with different likeliness of a certain user behavior.